chapel-lang/chapel/doc/rst/language/spec/procedures.rst

-When ``out`` is specified as the intent, the actual argument is ignored when the call is made, but when the function returns, the actual argument assigned to the value of the formal argument.
+When ``out`` is specified as the intent, the actual argument is ignored when the call is made, but when the function returns, the actual argument is assigned to the value of the formal argument.
 An implicit conversion occurs from the type of the formal to the type of the actual.
 The actual argument must be a valid lvalue.
 Within the function body, the formal argument is initialized to its default value if one is supplied, or to